Are flights included in the cost of this holiday?

 For those arriving at Holguin airport, we can arrange transfers to Santiago de Cuba which is approximately a 2.5 hour journey.
 The cost is £120 one way for a private transfer for 1-2 people.

-For anyone flying into Havana airport, we can book domestic flights to Santiago de Cuba (a 1.5hr flight), or book bus journeys which is a cheaper option of travel and which will take approx. 14-16 hours each way.
+For anyone flying into Havana airport, you can either book domestic flights to Santiago de Cuba (a 1.5hr flight), or a long distance bus journey which is a cheaper option of travel and which will take approx. 14-16 hours each way.

 What type of accommodation is included in the trip?